owain-je/kubernetes-ovn-heterogeneous-cluster/README.md

 ### Kubernetes set-up

-On a per node basis, copy `worker/windows/install_k8s.ps1` over to the Windows node and edit its contents accordingly before running the Powershell script.
+On a per node basis, copy `worker/windows/install_k8s.ps1` over to the Windows node and **edit its contents accordingly before running the Powershell script**.

 Now, let's install Kubernetes:
 ```sh